rohm1/phpMyTemplate/README.md

 ##Tricks##
 You can add ?raw to the URL: the result will be the templates and blocks fully merged, but the control structure and variables not processed.

 You can add ?tplnocache to the URL or define the constant TPL_DEBUG (defined by default, check class.tpl.php): it will force to recompile the template.

+You can add ?format=json to the URL or use $tpl->display('json'): it will output in a JSON formatted string all the variables you have assigned in the template engine (useful for AJAX apps).